-Before you leave, stop in at the Fish Creek Visitor Centre (closed for 2020 – see Alberta Parks for more info) to learn about the area’s rich history, go for Afternoon Tea at the Bow Valley Ranche Restaurant (December 2020 Update: Delivery and takeout available only), then check out the Artisan Gardens west of the restaurant.
+Before you leave, stop in at the Fish Creek Visitor Centre (o learn about the area’s rich history, go for Afternoon Tea at the Bow Valley Ranche Restaurant, then check out the Artisan Gardens west of the restaurant.
 The Artisan Gardens contain 175 works of art by 75 artists.
 Did you know the historic ranch house was built by William Roper Hull in 1896?

 I hope you enjoy visiting the Fish Creek Ice Falls as much as we did!